Ideas Union

 Can we win it?
 (Do our legal team think this is a case we can win?
 Ie, not 'grey' legally)

 Yes.
-They want certainty and would prefer good ideas not be taken to their competitors, so we fully expect almost all larger companies to welcome Ideas Union members and their Comcepts.
+They would prefer good ideas not be taken to their competitors, so we fully expect most larger companies to welcome Ideas Union members and your Comcepts™.
 Keep in mind it's likely the bigger company will negotiate for the lion's share of the profits, so there's a reason for them to be interested.
-If they don't see the idea, they can't benefit from it.
-As Ideas Union members have our documentation (coming soon) to support their negotiations, things are easier for the larger company.
-Large groups like certainty, which comes with Ideas Union.
+But if they don't see the idea, they obviously can't benefit from it.
+We're regularly advised that larger groups like the certainty that comes with Ideas Union.

-We will have thousands of members paying from one to a few thousand a year for membership and protection, so we will have millions ready to fight cases as they arise.
+We have thousands of members paying for protection, so have millions ready to fight cases as they arise.
 We'll almost always have more money than the opposing company.
-So in almost all cases, we will act instantly and without remorse.
-Understand that even in the rare case where we can't immediately afford a case, because the other side, (say a massive company), may be spending more than us, then we obviously can't proceed.
-But even with that unlikely situation, cases can still be fought months or years later, (large legal cases take years to process) so as Ideas Union can afford we will prosecute all idea thieves on member's behalf.
+So in most cases, we will act without remorse.
+Understand that in the rare case where we can't immediately fight a case, due to complexities of the action, or it's in a tricky location, like a country under revolution etc. then we may need to proceed with caution.
+But even with that unlikely situation, cases can still be fought later, (large legal cases can take years to process) so as Ideas Union can afford to, we will prosecute all idea thieves on our member's behalf.

-We can't absolutely promise to do that, as it's often a police matter, but we will try hard.
-We can instigate Civil proceedings in most jurisdictions, (for 'civil' things like Loss or Damages, Breach of Contract, Breach of Confidence, Unconscionable behaviour, Abuse of market power, breaches of various Acts; depends on the jurisdiction) but in civil Court cases if it is proven that a person has committed a crime, Court is obliged to refer the situation to the police for criminal prosecution.
+We want to prosecute to the full extent of the law whenever possible.
+But Criminal proceedings are a police matter.
+We can/will instigate Civil proceedings in most jurisdictions, (for 'civil' things like Loss or Damages, Breach of Contract, Breach of Confidence, Unconscionable behaviour, Abuse of market power, breaches of various Acts; depends on the jurisdiction).
+In civil Court cases if it is proven that a person has committed a crime, the Court is normally obliged to refer the situation to the police for criminal prosecution.

 On behalf of members we promise to push the Authorities to prosecute to the full extent of the law on issues such as theft, fraud, destruction of evidence, perjury (lying to the Court), even tax evasion or embezzlement, and there's a host of other criminal proceedings that may come out of a Civil case.